mrusa/react-native-UIKit/README.md

 # react-native-UIKit

-A collection of stateless (or minimally stateful) stylized and configurable UI components for rapid prototyping.
+A collection of stateless (or minimally stateful) stylized and configurable UI components for rapid prototyping in react native.

-work in progress..
+ongoing development..

 #### Getting Started
 `npm i react-native-uikit -S`